2019 Upper Austria Ladies Linz

 The 2019 Upper Austria Ladies Linz was a women's tennis tournament played on indoor hard courts.
 It was the 33rd edition of the Linz Open, and part of the WTA International tournaments-category of the 2019 WTA Tour.
 It was held at the TipsArena Linz in Linz, Austria, from 7 to 13 October 2019.
+Unseeded Coco Gauff, who entered the main draw as a lucky loser, won the singles title.